DallasGale/React_MobX/README.md

 **2. Domain State (domain-state-store)**
+- Only one instance of the store
 - Data that your application is all about. eg. Orders, books, galleries, media.
+- Provide backend integration
+- Store data when needed
+- If backend sends updates the existing instances get updated.
+- Test your store can be run server side

 > The main responsibility of stores is to move logic and state out of your components into a standalone testable unit that can be used in both frontend and backend JavaScript.